osudrl/TeleJoy/README.md

 ![0x22 ignored](http://i.imgur.com/uUY5qGx.png)

 A request packet where the XSR reciever requests data from sensor 0x22 by first sending a valid header (0x7E) and then the sensor id in question (0x22).
-The current code is programmed to [only respond to sensor (0x83)](https://github.com/osudrl/TeleJoy/blob/61096cde4488af96ef5abe7e2536eb1a9d7395c9/sport-half-duplex/sport-half-duplex.ino#L182) with data.
+The ~current code~ *past code* is programmed to [only respond to sensor (0x83)](https://github.com/osudrl/TeleJoy/blob/61096cde4488af96ef5abe7e2536eb1a9d7395c9/sport-half-duplex/sport-half-duplex.ino#L182) with data.

 #### Teensy decides to repsond